 It’s what I wanted since years–to not be in a desperate need to have someone around me to feel happy, being comfortable with myself and find happiness in my work.

-The craving for a company all the time, made me desperate and dejected.
+The craving for a company all the time made me desperate and dejected.

-However, I realised that people aren’t constant in our lives.
+However, I realized that people aren’t constant in our lives.
 People leave after they have fulfilled their purpose in our life.
 The ones who do stay, are the very few who we call our “soul mates”.
 But, even our soul mates might not be around precisely when we need them!

 “Everyone leaves.
 Learn to survive alone.”